OpenCoreData/ocdDocumentation/README.md

 Figure 1: Basic Digital Object Pattern (Credit RDA  (exact document needs to be found))

-The OCD implementation of this pattern is defined in figure 2 in the following section.
+The implementation of this pattern is defined in figure 2 in the following section.
 The DO pattern suggest that even the metadata data for a given object is also stored as an object.
 So, for example, a core description document is stored as a given object with an ID and its metadata then is another digital object with yet another ID.

-In the OCD pattern then, these metadata objects are stored as graphs (RDF data model) encoded in JSON-LD.
+In the OCD pattern then, these metadata objects are stored as graphs (using the RDF data model) encoded in JSON-LD.
 These are then loaded into a triple store that allow for query and API development on top of this graph.
+Likely this will be done via GraphQL.
+This is interest in seeing if SHACL shape files can be used as a means to the define GraphQL schema for these services.
+These same shape files would also then be validation methods for object metadata going into the system.

-Also, packages of objects can then be assembled together into data sets.
+As noted, packages of objects can then be assembled together into data sets.
 These data sets are also object stored in the object store system.
-To address this OCD has implemented Frictionless Data Packages (@FDP)

 All three objects (file, metadata, package) use the same system for storage and access and one common graph data model for query and access.

 References: